majuss/ecoevolpara/Documentation/seafile.md

 ### Debian GUI

-It’s recommended to use our [custom Installer] for the Seafile-Client (GUI or CLI).
+It’s recommended to use our [custom Installer] for the Seafile-Client (GUI or CLI). **Please read the underneath instructions very carefully!**

 #### With installer